nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 </tr>
 <tr style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
 <td style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
-<markdown>I am really enjoying the module so far.
+<markdown>I am really enjoying the course so far.
 I am seeing tangible results from my work in terms of having a functional product and having developed important skills such as version control.
-I am also very appreciative of the detailed one-to-one feedback that was provided by Prof Damith regarding our pre-module survey.
-I like the way that this module is carried out as personally, I prefer learning at my own pace.</markdown>
+I am also very appreciative of the detailed one-to-one feedback that was provided by Prof Damith regarding our pre-course survey.
+I like the way that this course is carried out as personally, I prefer learning at my own pace.</markdown>

 <box type="info" icon=":fas-comment:" light><span class="text-info"><markdown>Glad to hear that :-).</markdown>
 </span></box>